rapidsai/deployment/source/platforms/databricks.md

 Dask host interactive diagnostic web servers using [Bokeh](https://docs.bokeh.org/en/latest/).
 The **[Dask dashboard](https://docs.dask.org/en/latest/dashboard.html)**, in particular provides a web-based UI with visualizations and real-time information about the Dask cluster's status i.e task progress, resource utilization, etc.

-The Dask dashboard server will start up automatically when the scheduler is created, and is hosted on port `8787` by default (configurable with the `--dashboard-address` flag).
+The Dask dashboard server will start up automatically when the scheduler is created, and is hosted on ports `8087, 8787` by default.

 To access, follow the provided URL link to the dashboard status endpoint from within Databricks.